-SYDNEY, April 1, 2016 – This Sunday, as daylight saving ends, Quell, a leading provider of fire and safety equipment reminds families to check their smoke alarms and replace any expired smoke alarms in their homes.
-Quell, a registered trademark of Chubb Fire & Security Pty Ltd, a part of UTC Climate, Controls & Security, a unit of United Technologies Corp.
-(NYSE: UTX), has over 100 years of fire safety experience in Australia.
+This Sunday, as daylight saving ends, Quell, a leading provider of fire and safety equipment reminds families to check their smoke alarms and replace any expired smoke alarms in their homes.
+Smoke alarms that are more than 10 years old should be replaced.

 To know when your smoke alarm was manufactured, look for a batch number, which is typically printed near the battery compartment.
 A batch number of 2406 indicates that the product was manufactured in the 24th week of 2006.
 Quell alarms have a date of manufacture printed clearly on the base, while some manufacturers now place the expiry date on the smoke alarm.